Rachel worked as a farm manager for three years in PA and as an owner/operator for five years in MN. She currently homesteads in MN.

-I love oak trees for several reasons, one being their beauty, another being the many uses of the wood including splitting for firewood, fence posts, fence rails, barrels, casks, boards, and furniture (though I care less for furniture than the others).
-I've even written about the value of oak (and other hardwoods) for firewood.
-I love "hunting" oak in the woods on and sorrounding the property where I live.
-There’s nothing quite like standing under a giant, ancient oak tree with a five-foot trunk diameter and gazing up into the tree top.
+I love oak trees for several reasons, one being their inherent beauty, and another being the many uses of their wood—fence posts, fence rails, barrels, casks, boards, and furniture are just a few.
+I've even written about the value of oak (and other hardwoods) as firewood.
+I love "hunting" oak in the woods on and surrounding the property where I live.
+There’s nothing quite like standing under a giant, ancient oak with a five-foot trunk diameter and gazing up into the treetop.

-Most people know what an oak tree is, and can probably even identify at least one type of oak tree when they see it.
+Most people know what an oak tree is and can probably even identify certain trees as oaks when they see them.
 But did you know there are more than 60 different species of oak trees in the United States alone?
-Some can only be distinguished by looking at the "hairs" on their stems, or the color of their acorn caps, or the number and shape of lobes on their leaves.
-Many types of oak can also cross with other types, so there is great potential for new species of oak to be reported and characterized.
+Some can only be distinguished by looking at the "hairs" on their stems, the colors of their acorn caps, or the number and shape of the lobes on their leaves.
+Many types of oak can also cross with other types, so there is great potential for new species to be reported and characterized.

-Most oaks fall into one of two main categories: white oak and red oak.
+Most oaks fall into one of two main categories—white and red.
 White oak acorns take one year to reach maturity, while red oak acorns take two years.
-Another good indicator of white vs. red oak is the shape of the leaf lobes.
-Red oak leaves usually come to a point at the end of each lobe, while the lobes of white oak leaves are rounded.
-Here’s a snapshot of just some common oak species, and a little information about how to identify them.
+Another good way to differentiate white from red oaks is the shape of the leaf lobes.
+Red oak leaves usually come to a point at the end of each lobe, while the lobes of white oak leaves tend to be rounded.
+This list includes a few of the more common white and red oak species found in the US and a little information about how to identify them.

 The White Oaks

-Sometimes called the “Mossycup oak" because of the fringe on its acorn cups, this tree usually grows to be more than 80 feet tall, often up to 150 feet.
-Trunk diameters for the bur oak typically range from 2 to 3 feet.
-The shiny leaves of this tree are variable, but are usually divided into two or more portions, with the typical rounded lobes of all members of the white oak group.
-The trunk bark is light grey and has shallow grooves.
+Sometimes called the "mossycup oak" because of the fringe on its acorn cups, this tree usually grows to be more than 80 feet tall and can reach heights of up to 150 feet.
+Trunk diameters for bur oaks typically range from 2 to 3 feet.
+The shiny leaves of these trees are variable but are usually divided into two or more portions and display the typical rounded lobes of the white oak group.
+The trunk bark is light-gray and has shallow grooves.

-This is a relatively small oak tree, ranging in height from 50 to 70 feet and with average trunk diameters of 1 to 2 feet.
-Perhaps called “post oak” for its historical use in the making of fence posts; the smaller trunk diameter makes squaring these logs go easier and faster, and the rot-resistant wood makes good fence material.
-The leaves of this tree are leathery, with lobes shaped like a cross.
-The bark of the post oak is brown rather than grey, and has shallow cracks that create the look of rectangular boxes.
+This is a relatively small oak species, ranging in height from 50 to 70 feet with average trunk diameters of 1 to 2 feet.
+This species' common name may derive from its historical use in the making of fence posts.
+The smaller trunk diameter makes squaring these logs easy and fast, and the rot-resistant wood makes for long-lasting fence material.
+The leaves tend to be leathery and feature cross-shaped lobes.
+Post oak bark is brown rather than gray and has shallow cracks that create the look of rectangular boxes.

 The Red Oaks